makersmakingchange/Open-Playback-Recorder/README.md

 # Open Playback Recorder

-The Open Playback Recorder is an open-source device that can record three lists of voice messages that its user can playback via the trigger of an accessible button connected through a 3.5 mm mono jack.
+The Open Playback Recorder can record three lists of voice messages that its user can playback via the trigger of an accessible button connected through a 3.5 mm mono jack.
 It aims to assist users with communication difficulties by giving them alternative methods to engage in conversation.
-This device has functionality like AbleNet’s Big Mack or Step by Step.
+This device has functionality similar to AbleNet’s Big Mack or Step by Step.

 The device is comprised of off-the-shelf electronics and 3D printed parts.
 The overall cost of materials is about $90 (plus $8 for component shipping).